tahmidul612/mkvstrip/README.md

 Known bugs:

+1. Movies like Alien³, if titled properly, will fail on some systems that have the locale set to "C".
+This has to do with the character-set used in the filename.
+This obviously needs to be fixed because quite a few movies, if titled properly, have odd symbols.

 Future features to add:

 1. Clean up the output of -h to be a bit more "user friendly".
-2. It would be nice if the script would actually distinguish between when you are in dry run mode and it would have done something and when you wouldn't have made any changes and would at least provide a 1 or 2 line message appropriate.
-For example, if a change would have been made say something like "changes are not being applied because you are in dry run mode" or "no changes made because no changes are necessary".
-It is somewhat unintuitive to have it say " Nothing to do for /mnt/Entertainment/Movies/Whatever.mkv" just because it is in dry run mode.
-3. Subtitles being streamed into the file.
+2. Subtitles being streamed into the file.
 If "Movie (1900).mkv" exists along with "Movie (1900).eng.srt" then assume the subtitle track needs to be added and add it as language english because that's what the file says it is.
 Optionally we can also have it add subtitles as "und" if the filename doesn't specify a language.
 After successful merging of the subtitle then delete the .srt file.

 I am not an expert python coder so any help with bugs or features from the community is much appreciated!